ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders.md

 ## Line Execution

+The line execution starts when we press the <b>Execute</b> button in the lines list or when we Scan a code and a matching line is found.
+The execution guides the worker trough the applicable screens.
+The applicable screens are ....

 ### Location

-Pressing the <b>Execute</b> button indicates that the order is in progress.
 The option to scan the location of the product will appear.
 There is already a suggested location that can be used if needed by clicking the <b>Use</b> button next to it:

 ![Location](pictures/order-location.png)